Mrs. H. D. Warren

-Career
+Mrs. H. D. Warren (born: Sarah Trumbull Van Lennep; 1862 – January 7, 1952) was an American-born Canadian philanthropist, museum trustee, and social welfare advocate.
+A key figure in Toronto's cultural and social development, she was a founding member of the Royal Ontario Museum (ROM) Board of Trustees, serving from 1914 to 1952 as its first female trustee, and a major donor to the ROM and the Art Gallery of Ontario.
+Warren co-founded the University of Toronto's Department of Social Work, led the Canadian Girl Guides as chief commissioner from 1922 to 1941, and presided over the Women's Patriotic League in Toronto during World War II.
+She received the Order of the British Empire in 1905, the Lady of Grace of the Order of St John in 1917, and an honorary LL.D. from the University of Toronto in 1933.

+Biography

+Early life

 Sarah Van Lennep was born in Orange, New Jersey in 1862, of an established family in New England that was of Dutch descent (said to reach back to 1330) intermingled with European nobility.
 She was an eminent philanthropist when she married Harry Dorman Warren, the first president of Gutta Percha & Rubber, Ltd. (later, the Dominion Rubber Company), in June 1885.
 They came to Canada in 1887.
 After the death of her husband in 1909, Mrs. Warren assumed his position as chairman of the board of directors.